 How did you find EYEHESIVE?

-My therapist, whom I met after my attack, suggested I find people via social media who were experiencing monocular vision.
-It helped so much for me to see that it would get better.
+My therapist, whom I met after my attack, suggested finding people on social media who were experiencing monocular vision.
+Seeing their journeys and how life could improve helped me so much.